Economy of Iceland: History

+Towards the end of the 20th century, Iceland's economy continued to grow.
+A coalition between the Independence and Progressive parties led to the privatization of state-owned banks and telecommunications.
+Corporate income tax was reduced to 18%, inheritance tax was greatly reduced, and the net wealth tax was completely abolished.
+The term "Nordic Tiger" became heavily used refer to the period of economic prosperity in Iceland that began in the 1990s.

+The "Nordic Tiger" period came to a sudden end as a result of the 2008 financial crisis.
+Iceland went from being the 10th richest country in the world in 2007 to the 21st in 2010.
+Banks made risky loans and manipulated markets, with the country's regulators understaffed and not properly supervising them.
+The Icelandic króna underwent sharp inflation, with the three largest banks in the country being placed under government control.
+Iceland's central bank raised its interest rate to 18% in an attempt to combat the inflation.

+With help from the International Monetary Fund (IMF), Iceland's economy stabilized and managed to pay off all of its loans by the end of 2015.
+Economists Ásgeir Jónsson and Hersir Sigurjónsson said that "Iceland was treated differently from developing countries and former IMF clients.
+There was no call for Iceland to adopt sharp austerity measures at the inception of the joint economic plan.
+Instead, the government would be allowed to maintain large public deficits in the first year – 2009 – allowing fiscal multipliers to counteract the output contraction that was underway.
+Iceland also was not asked to downsize its Scandinavian-type welfare system."

 Geography and resources

 Iceland occupies a land area of 103,000 square kilometers.
 It has a 4,790 kilometer coastline and a 200 nautical mile (370.4 km) exclusive economic zone extending over 758,000 square kilometers of water.
 Approximately only 0.7% of Iceland's surface area is arable, since the island's terrain is mostly mountainous and volcanic.

 Iceland has few proven mineral resources.
 In the past, deposits of sulphur have been mined, and diatomite (skeletal algae) was extracted from Lake Mývatn until recently.
-However, today most sulphur is obtained in the refining of oil.
-That plant has now been closed for environmental reasons.
+However, today most sulphur is obtained in the desulfurization of petroleum and fossil gas.
+The diatomite plant has closed for environmental reasons.
 The only natural resource conversion in Iceland is the manufacture of cement.
 Concrete is widely used as building material, including for all types of residential housing.